michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.4 =
+- Fixed an issue that a PHP fatal error "Uncaught Error: Call to undefined function register_block_type()" occurred in some rare occasions.
 - Fixed a bug that the default template was not listed in the `Template` unit option when no template was activated, started from v4.0.0.

 = 4.0.3 - 03/03/2020 =